 For more information on our students, click here.

 How to Apply

-Applications will be accepted for the 2018/2019 Articling Student Program on or before Friday, July 7, 2017 at 5:00 pm.
-Please provide a cover letter, resume, law school and undergraduate transcripts, and letters of reference in one complete .pdf file, sent to firstname.lastname@example.org
+Articling applications for the 2024-2025 year are due by July 7, 2023, 5:00pm.
+Please provide a cover letter, resume, law school and undergraduate transcripts, and letters of reference in one complete .pdf file, sent to firstname.lastname@example.org.